WulfgarW/homeassistant-pycupra/README.md

 - Fuel level, combustion range, combined range, adblue level
 - Lock, windows, trunk, hood, sunroof and door status
 - Lock and unlock car
-- Last trip info and last cycle info (for cars with combustion engine 'last cycle' means 'since refuel')
+- Last trip info and last cycle info (last trip = summary of last day, the vehicle was used, last cycle = summary of last month, the vehicle was used)
 - Information about status and settings of climatisation and auxiliary heating
 - Start/stop Electric climatisation, window_heater
 - Start/stop auxiliary heating